carla-simulator/carla/Docs/python_api.md

 <h5 style="margin-top: -20px">Setters</h5>
 <div style="padding-left:30px;margin-top:-25px"></div>- <a name="carla.Actor.set_target_angular_velocity"></a>**<font color="#7fb800">set_target_angular_velocity</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**angular_velocity**</font>)
 Sets the actor's angular velocity vector.
-The modification is instantaneous, and done before physics.
-The resulting angular velocity will be affected by external forces over time (such as friction).
+The modification will be effective two frames after the setting, and the update between angular velocities will be sudden.
+Also, this is applied before the physics step so the resulting angular velocity will be affected by external forces at this frame such as friction.
     - **Parameters:**
         - `angular_velocity` (_[carla.Vector3D](#carla.Vector3D)_)
     - **Note:** <font color="#8E8E8E">_The update will not be effective until two frames after it is set.